Yibing-Zhu/Yibing-Zhu/README.md

 - 👋 Hi, I’m @Yibing-Zhu
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything
-- 🌱 I’m currently learning Java
+- 🌱 I’m always learning Java, SQL and interesting tech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: